 Our default pricing setup already accounts for seasonality based on market data (and you can set seasonal price and min-price settings using date-level overrides

 ).
 But these new settings are a great addition if you:

 - are in a heavily seasonal area and have a higher end portfolio, and our market seasonality wasn't capturing this as well

 - manage properties where you don't have as much flexibility in pricing

 - you have luxury properties with very small comp-set

 - or, you just need more control of your pricing but still want all the automation that comes with PriceLabs!

-These settings can be accessed at listing, group, or account level in the customizations menu as shown below - turn on the switch, and click the edit button to start entering the information as shown in the first screenshot above!
+These settings can be accessed at listing, group, or account level in the customizations menu as shown below - turn on the switch, and click the edit button to start entering the information as shown in the first screenshot below!

 You can even download a CSV of the seasons you create to replicate those on other listings, or make mass edits and re-upload those instead of doing it on the UI.

 Setting fixed values on the Custom Seasonal Profile allows you to directly configure seasonal min, max and base prices - this is recommended when using this setting on a listing level.
 On the other hand, when used on a group level, it can be more convenient to set up seasons as a percentage, since listings in a group can have different min, max and base prices.
 In this case, the percentage value configured in the profile is applied as a "% change" to the listing-level values.
 For example, a percentage value seasonal base price of 20, for a listing that has a base price of $100, will result in a Seasonal Base Price of $100 * 1.2 = $120.